AndrewClarke/Allens-Interval-Algebra/README.md

 Throughout the code and documentation, "the book" refers to this book.

-Defines a type representing a closed-open range from `[starts, ends)`, where ends represents the first value NOT part of the range.
+This gem defines a type representing a closed-open range from `[starts, ends)`, where ends represents the first value NOT part of the range.
 The methods define the strict definitions of the operators from Allens Interval Algebra, where a pair of intervals can only satisfy exactly one operator.

 The class must be sub-classed because you are required to define a 'forever' value for your class, along with the size of the atomic clock and clock ticks in your chosen resolution.
-NOTE: currently, the two clock ticks are not used because I'm not sure if the clients should be required to round to the tick granularities, or whether this library should act like a nanny and perform/check roundings on your behalf.
+NOTE: Currently, the two clock ticks are not used because I'm not sure if the clients should be required to round to the tick granularities, or whether this library should act like a nanny and perform/check roundings on your behalf.
 It is important to know, however, that the code is always written to trust that the start and end values are